jayz28/Repetier-Firmware-OLP/README.md

 # Repetier-Firmware Dream Maker Overlord Pro 3D Printer

-This is a work in progress to replace the stock UM Marlin derived firmware on the [http://www.dreammaker.cc/](Dream Maker Overlord Pro) with a Repetier derived firmware.
+This is a work in progress to replace the stock UM Marlin derived firmware on the Dream Maker Overlord Pro [http://www.dreammaker.cc] with a Repetier derived firmware.

 ## Improvements